cobianzo/coco-gravity-form-map-field/README.md

 You can install the demo sample page with:

 Maybe you'll need to run
-npx wp-env run cli -- wp plugin activate wordpress-importer npx wp-env run cli -- wp plugin activate asim-gravity-form-map-field
+npx wp-env run cli -- wp plugin activate gravity-forms npx wp-env run cli -- wp plugin activate asim-gravity-form-map-field

 from here you can create dummy data, see `tests/class-create-dummy-data.php`, or import it with `npx wp-env run cli -- wp import wp-content/plugins/asim-gravity-form-map-field/themeunittestdata.wordpress.xml --authors=create`